 Eating Disorders Treatment Q&A

 Eating disorders are complex mental health conditions characterized by disturbances in eating behaviors, and often accompanied by intense emotions and distorted perceptions of body shape and weight.
 Some common eating disorders include anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant/ restrictive food intake disorder.
 Psychiatry of the Palm Beaches is here to help treat eating disorders.
 For more information, contact us or schedule an appointment online.
-We have convenient locations in Boynton Beach FL, Palm Beach Garden FL, Stuart FL, Royal Palm Beach FL, Vero Beach FL, Plantation FL, Jacksonville FL, and Port St. Lucie FL.
+We have convenient locations in Vero Beach FL, Jacksonville FL, Boynton Beach FL, Palm Beach Gardens FL, Stuart FL, Royal Palm Beach FL, Plantation FL, Port St. Lucie FL, and Melbourne FL.

 Table of Contents: